JoeNibe/JoeNibe.github.io/_posts/pawnable.tw/2019-08-16-pwnable3-calc.md

 ### Solved!

 ## After Thoughts
-This level was incredibly tough for me.
-The python script is not very elegant and can be a little confusing.
+I found this level to be incredibly tough and the python script is not very elegant and can be a little confusing.
 I am sure that it can be written in a better way but I am still a noob.
 I have tried my best to explain what I did.
 I saw few other writeups where they have completed this level using much better shellcodes.
-I have used a very basic shellcode for popping a shell.
-You could use a much shorter and better shellcodes instead.
+I used a very basic shellcode for popping a shell.
+You could use a much shorter and better shellcode instead.
 So I advice you to go checkout other writeups also.